This is not a digital intake form.

 Patient completes the intake

 A link goes out alongside your existing appointment confirmation.
-The intake takes about 8 minutes.
-It asks about the relationship they have with their mouth, their past providers, and the patterns underneath their avoidance.
+The intake takes about 8 minutes and asks about the relationship they have with their mouth, their past providers, and the patterns underneath their avoidance.

 02